peplau/MVPinny-Chrome-Extension/README.md

 ![alt text](docs/images/image-10.png)<br/>

 10. Permanently add the extension to your toolbar.<br/>
-Once you click "Extension button" add add the "MVP Pinny for Sitecore"(By Go Horse), <br/>
+Once you click "Extension button" add the "MVP Pinny for Sitecore"(By Go Horse), <br/>
 you will see the plugin on your bar<br/>
  ![alt text](docs/images/image-8.png)<br/>